dweathe/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis

-## Overview of the analysis: Explain the purpose of this analysis.
+## Overview of the analysis:
+The purpose of the analysis isto assist an up and coming HR Analyst, Bobby, who needs to find answers for Pewlett Hackard (PH), regarding two questions:

+1. Who will be retiring in the next few years?
+2. How many positions will PH need to fill once the empolyees in question 1 retire?

+This analysis will help 'future proof' PH by helping Bobby build an employee database in SQL through use of my engineering, modeling and analysis skills.

 ## Results: Provide a bulleted list with four major points from the two analysis deliverables.
 Use images as support where needed.